Additional

 |

-| E |
+E |

-Members of IPENZ who have been qualified
+Applies to Chartered Members of Engineering New Zealand (CMEngNZ) who have been qualified

 through supervised training and have

-not less than four years experience;
+not less than four years of experience;

 or those who have been qualified through